All Star Batman & Robin, the Boy Wonder: Critical reception

 The book also has its defenders.
 Jon Morris, writing for The High Hat, named All Star Batman & Robin one of the best superhero comics of 2006, finding All Stars take on Batman "an intriguing alternative take on a character long reimagined to the point of incoherence.
-Surely the readers as a whole have seen Batman the tortured soul, Batman the awkward father figure, Batman the authoritarian and Batman the zillion-other-paternal character archetypes countless times before under the stewardship of a few dozen other authors; why not for a scant twelve issues have a book about a Batman who might just be what a control-obsessed, Kevlar-suited sadist would be like in real life — which is to say "distinctly unpleasant"?
+Surely the readers as a whole have seen Batman the tortured soul, Batman the awkward father figure, Batman the authoritarian and Batman the zillion-other-paternal character archetypes countless times before under the stewardship of a few dozen other authors; why not for a scant twelve issues have a book about a Batman who might just be what a control-obsessed, Kevlar-suited sadist would be like in real life – which is to say 'distinctly unpleasant'?
 It's unsavory, sure, but who buys Batman comics because he's warm and cuddly?"

 Unproduced sequel

-After the series encountered a hiatus of nearly two years, DC Comics announced on April 2, 2010 that Miller and Lee would return to the series in 2011.
+After the series encountered a hiatus of nearly two years, DC Comics announced in April 2010 that Miller and Lee would return to the series in 2011.
 Instead of falling under the "All Star" imprint, the series was to be re-branded as Dark Knight: Boy Wonder, and would run for six issues, completing the story Miller originally intended to tell.
-As of 2023, however, this series has yet to be published.
+As of 2025, however, this series has yet to be published.